 Our Rule Explanation Our mantra Always try your best This rule is not about "winning" or "being the best" but rather about giving your best.
 Teaching staff encourage children to take pride in their attitude towards the process of engaging with an activity, rather than the end result.
 This skill can be evident in a range of situations where children are visibly working hard and exhibiting good learning behaviour.
-Present with Pride SLANT Sit up straight with arms folded Listen carefully Ask & answer questions Never interrupt Track the teacher Move calmly and quietly around school We walk on the left In single file With our hands behind our back or at our side Without talking We step to the side and hold doors open for other people We hold our head up, keep our eyes forward and smile!
+SLANT Sit up straight with arms folded Listen carefully Ask & answer questions Never interrupt Track the teacher Move calmly and quietly around school We walk on the left In single file With our hands behind our back or at our side Without talking We step to the side and hold doors open for other people We hold our head up, keep our eyes forward and smile!
 Wonderful Walking Take care of each other "Taking care of one another" means to show kindness.
 Kind people think about another person's feelings and not just their own, they help someone who is in need, and they are kind even when others are not.
 Kind people never expect anything in return.
 They treat other people kindly because they want to help make someone's life better.
 Kindness makes the world a nicer place because it makes people happier.
 "Taking care of our things" refers to the school environment.
 Children are expected to do their part to keep the school environment clean, tidy and undamaged.
 This rule also refers to children's own personal possessions.
 Children should be careful to keep their own belongings safe and be mindful not to touch other people's possessions.
-Care and Share and our things Show respect Within our school and wider community, all pupils and adults are encouraged to demonstrate courtesy, manners, honesty and respect for everyone.
-STEPS Say their name Thank you Excuse me Please Smile important element in establishing a sense of community and expectations in school.
+Care and Share

+Show respect Within our school and wider community, all pupils and adults are encouraged to demonstrate courtesy, manners, honesty and respect for everyone.
+STEPS Say their name Thank you Excuse me Please Smile Look neat, tidy and smart The wearing of correct uniform is considered to be an important element in establishing a sense of community and expectations in school.
 Children are encouraged to take pride in wearing appropriate uniform, including PE kit (no earrings or jewellery).
 All staff are responsible for encouraging children to look smart at all times.
 Children should be reminded to tuck their shirts in and do their top button.
 Staff must follow up issues with uniform with parents.
-Look neat, tidy and smart community and expectations in school.
-Children are encouraged to take pride in wearing appropriate uniform, including PE kit (no earrings or jewellery).
-All staff are responsible for encouraging children to look smart at all times.
-Children should be reminded to tuck their shirts in and do their top button.
-Staff Look Smart, Think Smart --- --------------------------- -- ------------------------- --
+Look Smart, Think Smart